sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-08-28-gsoc-final-report.md

 - [Fixed --wcsdistortion when used without HDUs data](http://git.savannah.gnu.org/cgit/gnuastro.git/commit/?id=7dca196b6f7f588482772f3c059866647e812689).
 - [Fixed default size with --wcsdistortion=SIP when no input data is provided.](http://git.savannah.gnu.org/cgit/gnuastro.git/commit/?id=808c95dc56baf023928eeab3edf8bc6e3f572de0)

-###### The main repository for the quad-hash matching algorithm is [here](https://gitlab.com/sachinkumarsingh092/gnuastro-matching-fits-nohealpix).
+##### The main repository for the quad-hash matching algorithm is [here](https://gitlab.com/sachinkumarsingh092/gnuastro-matching-fits-nohealpix).

 - Implemented an efficient method to find possible quads in catalogue without the use of any external library (such as HEALPix).
 - Implemented multithreaded operations when finding a quad and making its hash code improving efficiency.
 - Implemented functions to help in visualisations during development.
-- Implemented a index-based kd-tree which is highly space efficient based on `Quickselect` method.
+- Implemented an index-based `kd-tree` which is highly space efficient based on `Quickselect` method.
 - Implemented nearest neighbours searches for quads using kd-tree.

 All commits for this project are [here](https://gitlab.com/sachinkumarsingh092/gnuastro-matching-fits-nohealpix/-/commits/master).
-The final matching method to finally find variables for WCS calculations are on [this](https://gitlab.com/sachinkumarsingh092/gnuastro-matching-fits-nohealpix/-/tree/make-wcs-matrix) branch which will be merged after the more robust method for matching is found.
+The final matching method to finally find variables for WCS calculations are on [this](https://gitlab.com/sachinkumarsingh092/gnuastro-matching-fits-nohealpix/-/tree/make-wcs-matrix) branch which will be merged after a more robust method for matching is found.

 ### Tasks Done and discusssions on Savannah